tomhoule/homepage/content/blog/009-race-report-potsdam-schloesserlauf-2023.md

 end of April.
 I managed to increase my weekly mileage to a bit over 50km towards the end without injury, despite persistent runner's knee, which got more manageable with proper calf warm-ups.
-Most of the runs were very easy, with weekly long runs that went about half-marathon distance — 22km for the longest — towards the end.
+Most of the runs were very easy, with weekly long runs that went about half marathon distance — 22km for the longest — towards the end.
 I tried implementing weekly speed workouts (threshold runs and intervals), but at least half of them did not end up realizing because of knee pain or insufficient recovery.
 Making sure I can get